-The water pump 1 in the engine circulates the coolant.
+Water pump 1 in the engine ensures forced circulation of the coolant.

 The pressure resulting from the warming of the cooling system is regulated by a valve in radiator cap 2.
 This ensures that operating the vehicle at the specified coolant temperature will not result in a risk of malfunctions.